Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Email Authentication and Compliance: Protecting Your Deliverability

-Bad email authentication or ignoring compliance rules can make it more likely that an email will go to spam or get blocked.
-Using the correct authentication methods and following the law, like the CAN-SPAM Act, helps mail reach the inbox and builds trust with recipients.
+Bad email authentication or ignoring compliance rules can increase the likelihood that an email will be sent to spam or blocked.
+Using the correct authentication methods and adhering to laws, such as the CAN-SPAM Act, helps mail reach the inbox and builds trust with recipients.

 Importance of SPF, DKIM, and DMARC